rabbitmq/rabbitmq-website/site/mochiweb.md

 file](configure.html#configuration-file).

-The default configuration specifies two listeners, one on port 55670 and one on port 55672; then, assigns contexts used in the management plugin to the latter, and lets everything else default to the former.
+The default configuration specifies two listeners, one on port 55670 and one on port 55672; then assigns contexts used in the management plugin to the latter, and lets everything else default to the former.
 It looks like this: